mikexstudios/django-cas-consumer/README.rst

 - *CAS_NEXT_DEFAULT*: URL to redirect to after successful login.
 Example (default): ``'/'``
 - *CAS_COMPLETELY_LOGOUT*: Boolean.
 If True, the CAS provider will be notified of logout.
 Default: True
 - *CAS_REDIRECT_ON_LOGOUT*: URL to redirect to after logout.
 Example (default): ``'/'``
+- *CAS_EMAIL_CALLBACK* (optional): Python callable that generates an initial email address from a username when creating new user instances (because email address is ``NOT NULL`` in most Django DBs, and often constrained to be unique).
+Defaults to appending a nonsense email domain to the username.
 - *CAS_USERINFO_CALLBACK* (optional): Python callable that retrieves full name, email, etc from an external source.
 Default: None

 OTHER SETTINGS